spyglassventures/ethereumzuri/README.md

 Its cool because it comes with:
 - an escrow and
-- helps with the paperwork.
+- helps with the paperwork

 ![](docs/1.png?raw=true)